L’Oréal Takes Palm Oil Sustainable Sourcing One Step Beyond

 1. Tracing back derivatives to make full transparency:

-Concerning the derivatives, which are also 100% certified, L’Oréal has increased the proportion of its Mass Balance purchases, which amount to 70% at the end of 2019 (versus 54% in 2018); the remainder continues to be covered by the RSPO Book&Claim model.
+Concerning the derivatives, which are also 100% certified, L’Oréal had increased the proportion of its physically certified purchases to 98.4% of RSPO Mass Balance at the end of 2021, compared with 95% in 2020 and 70% in 2019 the remainder continues to be covered by the RSPO Book&Claim model.

 And the Group decided to go one step further than RSPO certification, in order to ensure a deforestation-free and sustainable palm production.
 Since 2014, it deployed an unprecedented approach within the oleo-chemicals sector and started to map its entire supply chain and to trace derivatives back to their origin.